Is the dynamical quantum Cheshire cat detectable?

 When we don't attenuate ($\mu=1$), and set $\delta=\beta$, this is the same as the general form of the weak value, which we give above in Eq. \ref{eq:tan}.
 Further, by setting our attenuation factor so $\mu=\tan(\delta)$, we can observe the weak value -1 for any value of $\delta$ except $\delta=0$.
 This is as, when $\delta=0$, our attenuation cause our `reference' $\ket{H}$ value to go to 0, giving us nothing to compare the phase of $\ket{V}$ in our interferometer to and so meaning the relative proportion of intensity detected in $DD$ and $DA$ is balanced ($P(D)=P(A)$).

 What does this have to do with the weak value?
-While more complex, the entangling of some pointer variable with the $D/A$ polarisation in the weak value obtainment protocol (see Methods Section to see how this is done experimentally) is equivalent to putting some indeterminate perturbation on the state, taking it from $\ket{H}$ to $\cos{\delta}\ket{H} + \sin{\delta}\ket{V}$ for some indeterminate tiny perturbation $\delta$.
-By postselecting on some non-zero $\beta$, we force this $\delta$ to be non-zero too, and so observe the effect of Aharonov et al's protocol on some non-zero $\ket{V}$ component (this is shown in more detail in Methods \ref{MethodsProofEntisPert}).
+While more complex, the entangling of some pointer variable with the $D/A$ polarisation needed to obtain the weak value (see Section~\ref{Sect:FullWeak} to see how this is done experimentally) is equivalent to putting some indeterminate perturbation on the state, taking it from $\ket{H}$ to $\cos{\delta}\ket{H} + \sin{\delta}\ket{V}$ for some indeterminate tiny perturbation $\delta$.
+By postselecting on some non-zero $\beta$, we force this $\delta$ to be non-zero too, and so observe the effect of Aharonov et al's protocol on some non-zero $\ket{V}$ component (this is shown in more detail in Section~\ref{MethodsProofEntisPert}).
 This is different from the $\ket{H}$ input state they claim to be evaluating.